MPG-SAM 2: Adapting SAM 2 with Mask Priors and Global Context for Referring Video Object Segmentation: Method

 \subsection{Hierarchical Global-Historical Aggregator}

-Unlike VOS, which focuses on frame-specific features, RVOS emphasizes foreground information and the effective use of temporal and textual cues.
-Inspired by \cite{cheng2024putting}, we design a hierarchical global-historical aggregator with SAM 2’s memory mechanism, which integrates global frame features and past segmentation results while embedding temporal information into both pixel and object levels.
-This approach enables better communication between high-level and low-level representations, improving the overall segmentation accuracy.
+Unlike VOS that primarily relies on past information, RVOS emphasizes the effective utilization of both temporal and textual cues.
+Inspired by \cite{cheng2024putting}, we propose a hierarchical global-historical aggregator that synergistically combines SAM 2's memory mechanism with multi-level temporal modeling, enabling comprehensive integration of global context and historical segmentation results at both pixel-wise and object-centric levels.
+As shown in \cref{HGA}, the hierarchical global-historical aggregator comprises two components: the pixel-level fusion module and the object-level fusion module.

-\cref{HGA} illustrates the structure of the hierarchical global-historical aggregator.
-In the pixel-level fusion part, the global-historical aggregator is integrated with the memory mechanism from SAM 2.
-The memory bank, containing mask features $F_{mh}$ and mask tokens $T_{mh}$ from historical frames, brings localized temporal information from past frames to the video features.

-For global information enhancement, SAM 2 video features $F$ lack guidance from textual information, which poses a challenge for facilitating effective information exchange from the object level to the pixel level.
-To address this, the global video feature $V_{g}$ is further partitioned into patches of size $p_{g}$ and compressed via MLP layers to remove redundancy.
-These compressed patches are concatenated with each frame’s corresponding text features, resulting in the global unified feature $V_{u}$.
-Although each frame’s text features are independently encoded, their semantics correspond to the entire video and can thus be considered part of the global information.

-For the current image feature $F_{i}$ of the $i$-th frame, memory attention is first performed with the historical mask features $F_{mh}$ and historical mask tokens $T_{mh}$ in the memory bank.
-This is followed by cross-attention with the global unified features $V_{u}$.
-After an add operation, a layer norm, and a global FFN layer, this process yields the current frame feature $F_{gl}$ with alternating global and local enhancements.
-The entire process is illustrated as follows:
+The pixel-level fusion module processes the current frame's image feature $F_{i}$ through a two-stage attention mechanism.
+First, memory attention is performed with historical mask features and mask tokens from the memory bank, enhancing the target representation with localized temporal information, resulting in the locally enhanced feature $F_{l}$.
+Subsequently, $F_{l}$ undergoes global multi-head attention with the global unified features $V_{u}$, which are generated by concatenating compressed global video features $V_{g}$ with corresponding text features.
+Although text features are encoded independently for each frame, their semantic consistency across the video sequence enables them to serve as global context.
+The final output of this module, the enhanced frame feature $F_{lg}$, is obtained through the add \& layer norm operation and a FFN layer, effectively combining local and global information.

-where $\mathrm{Mematten}(\cdot)$ represents the SAM 2 memory attention, and $C$ denotes the channel dimension of the SAM 2 feature.